3 people taken to hospital after car crashes into Lawrence restaurant

 LAWRENCE, MASS.
 (WHDH) – Three people were taken to the hospital with minor injuries after a car crashed into a restaurant in Lawrence early Monday morning, officials said.

+Security video catches a car as it barrels toward the Terra Luna Café windows, bounces off, spins around then slams backward through the next pane of glass.

+“It was 100 percent confusion in the moment,” said Assistant Manager Emalia Pimentel.

-Emergency crews responding to a report of a crash in the area of Essex Street and Pemberton Way just after midnight found a vehicle that had slammed into the front of Terra Luna Café, according to the Lawrence Police Department.
+Emergency crews responding to a report of the crash in the area of Essex Street and Pemberton Way just after midnight found the vehicle stopped in front of the packed restaurant with debris scattered all over, according to the Lawrence Police Department.

-The people who were injured were inside the restaurant at the time of the crash, police noted.

-Video from the scene showed shattered glass and debris on the ground outside the eatery, as well as heavy damage to the car.
+The video shows the force of the impact throwing some to the ground and others tripping as they scramble to get away.

+“We see the commotion from the people.
+We see the people they run away to try to be safe.
+People are confused.
+They don’t know what’s going on really,” said Pimentel.

 An investigation remains ongoing.